Office: B19 #1024

 M.S.
 2008, Aeronautics and Astronautics Engineering, Stanford University

-Ritchie's past involvements include game theoretic modeling of human decision-makers, development of small spacecraft and microrovers, unmanned ground and underwater vehicles, embedded systems for helicopter aerobotics, manipulators, as well as a multitude or industry experience.
+Ritchie's past involvements include the SWIFT UAS project to perform autonomous aerial magnetic surveys, game theoretic modeling of human decision-makers, development of small spacecraft and microrovers, unmanned ground and underwater vehicles, embedded systems for helicopter aerobotics, manipulators, as well as a variety of industry experience.

-Ritchie holds an M.S. in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. in Electrical Engineering from University of Waterloo.
+Ritchie is currently pursuing a part-time Ph.D. degree at Carnegie Mellon University.
+He holds an M.S. in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. in Electrical Engineering from University of Waterloo.